OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

-# PoExtractor
+# OrchardCoreContrib.PoExtractor

 This utility extracts translatable strings from the C# and VB code, Razor templates and Liquid templates to POT (portable object template) files.
 It is designed to follow conventions used in the [OrchardCore](https://github.com/OrchardCMS/OrchardCore) project.

-PoExtractor is distributed as a dotnet global tool and it is available on the official NuGet.org feed in two versions:
+OrchardCoreContrib.PoExtractor is distributed as a dotnet global tool and it is available on the official NuGet.org feed in two versions:

-* `PoExtractor` - a general purpose utility for extracting translatable strings from  C#, VB code and Razor views
+* `OrchardCoreContrib.PoExtractor` - a general purpose utility for extracting translatable strings from  C#, VB code and Razor views
-* `PoExtractor.OrchardCore` - the same utility with the additional support for extracting translatable strings from Liquid templates.
+* `OrchardCoreContrib.PoExtractor.OrchardCore` - the same utility with the additional support for extracting translatable strings from Liquid templates.
   * In order to be able to parse Liquid templates, it needs to reference `OrchardCore.DisplayManagement.Liquid` package, where the Liquid filters are defined

 ## Installation